Richmond's squirrel

 Richmond's squirrel (Sciurus richmondi) is a poorly known tree squirrel in the genus Sciurus endemic to Nicaragua, which is likely a synonym of the red-tailed squirrel (Sciurus granatensis).
 It is locally known as the ardilla del rama.

 Taxonomy

 It was first described in 1898 by Nelson based on a series of specimens collected in 1892.
 Specimens were collected again in 1908 and 1910 by Joel Asaph Allen.
 No more specimens were then collected until 53 were taken in the 1960s.
-It appears no scientific specimens were taken or official observations recorded after the 1960s of which data has been uploaded to the GBIF.

 Description

 Very similar to the Sciurus granatensis ssp. hoffmanni, but smaller in size, coloured less brightly, and with lighter coloured hairs on the tail.
 It has a brown back and tail, the tail streaked with tawny yellowish hairs, and an orange abdomen.

 Females have noticeably wider cheekbones than the males, but are otherwise morphologically identical (aside from the obvious).

 Distribution

 Endemic to Nicaragua.
 It has mostly been collected in the lowlands on the Atlantic coast, from the border of Costa Rica to Honduras.
 It is thought to be absent from the Pacific coast, although specimens have been collected near there at the Toro rapids on the Río San Juan near Lake Nicaragua.